 How Much a Brand Marketer Should Invest in Video Production

-The cost of video production can vary widely, depending on the type of video, the complexity of the project, and the quality of the production crew.
-However, as a general rule, a brand marketer should budget between 10% and 20% of their overall marketing budget for video production.
+The cost of film production varies a lot, depending on the type of film, how complex the project is, and the quality of the crew.
+As a general rule, a brand marketer should budget between 10% and 20% of their overall marketing budget for film.

 Quality of Equipment and Crew